Compiled & Written by Jodi Christel Becker

 Golden Hand Award

-Although the National Association of the Deaf had previously established the Golden Hand Award, UAD did not do so until 1979.
-The criteria for this award are as follows:
+While the National Association of the Deaf originally established the Golden Hand Award, it was formally introduced by the Utah Association of the Deaf in 1979.
+The criteria for receiving this award are as follows:

-Although the National Association of the Deaf had previously established the Golden Hand Award, UAD did not do so until 1979.
-The criteria for this award are as follows:
+While the National Association of the Deaf originally established the Golden Hand Award, it was formally introduced by the Utah Association of the Deaf in 1979.
+The criteria for receiving this award are as follows:

 - Any individual or organization that has made a substantial contribution to improving the Utah Deaf community may be nominated.